CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/Getting Started/dcc-adding-utility-storage.md

 | Vital               |     50 GB     |  5,000 |
 | Value               |     50 GB     |   500  |

-### Configuring Unified Storage on a DCC Cluster
+### Configuring Utility Storage on a DCC Cluster

-You can add Unified Storage to virtual servers in an existing cluster.
-The steps in configuring Unified Storage saves the order, but does not deploy the server.
+You can add Utility Storage to virtual servers in an existing cluster.
+The steps in configuring Utility Storage saves the order, but does not deploy the server.

 **Configure and Price a Storage Order**